Reducing Obesity Rates in Young Children

 The NSW Government’s ‘8 for a Healthy Weight’, consists of 8 tips & tricks for the whole family to maintain a healthy lifestyle:

-- Drink water instead of soft drink or cordial.
+- Drink water instead of soft drinks or cordial.

 - Eat 5 servings of vegetables and 2 servings of fruit every day.